DanielTockan/Rainforest-Store/README.md

 The complexity kicked in when it came to desiging the relationships.
 The below were designed for the stated reasons;

 **Many to Many (M-M)**
-- Order & Products <br> - When a customer checks out (places an order), they are able to buy many items (products) at a time, whether they be a variety of different products or a bulk buy of the same product. <br> - Provided there is enough stock, products are able to be purchased as part of many different orders. <br>
+- Order & Products <br> - When a customer checks out (places an order), they are able to buy many items (products) at a time, whether they be a variety of different products or a bulk buy of the same product <br> - Provided there is enough stock, products are able to be purchased as part of many different orders <br>

-- Customers & Products <br> - A customer is able to save more than one item to their favourites/wish-list. <br> - Popular items can be added to the wish-lists/favourited by many customers.
+- Customers & Products <br> - A customer is able to save more than one item to their favourites/wish-list <br> - Popular items can be added to the wish-lists/favourited by many customers

 **One to Many (1-M)**
 - Products to Reviews - A product in the store can have many customer reviews.